yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 1. Click **Add Zone** and complete the corresponding portion of the dialog.
 Notice that there are might be multiple zones.

-1. Use the **Zone** field to select a zone label that should match the value of failure domain zone label on the nodes. `topology.kubernetes.io/zone` would place the pods in that zone.
+1. Use the **Zone** field to select a zone label that should match the value of failure domain zone label on the nodes.
+For example, `topology.kubernetes.io/zone` would place the pods in that zone.

-1. Use **Kube Config** to upload the configuration file.
+1. Use **Kube Config** to upload the `kubeconfig` file.
 If this file is available at the provider level, you are not required to supply it.

-1. Optionally, use the **Storage Class** field to enter a comma-delimited value.
+1. Optionally, use the **Storage Classes** field to enter a comma-delimited value.
 If you do not specify this value, it would default to standard.
 You need to ensure that this storage class exists in your Kubernetes cluster and takes into account [storage class considerations](../../../install-yugabyte-platform/prepare-environment/kubernetes/#configure-storage-class).

+1. In the **Kube Domain** field, provide the DNS domain name used in the Kubernetes cluster.

-1. Use the **Namespace** field to specify the namespace.
-If provided service account has the `Cluster Admin` permissions, you are not required to complete this field.
+1. Use the **Kube Namespace** field to specify the namespace.
+If the provided service account has the `Cluster Admin` permissions, you are not required to complete this field.
 The service account used in the provided `kubeconfig` file should have access to this namespace.

 1. Complete the **Overrides** field using one of the provided [options](#overrides).
 If you do not specify anything, YugabyteDB Anywhere uses defaults specified inside the Helm chart.
 For additional information, see [Open source Kubernetes](../../../../deploy/kubernetes/single-zone/oss/helm-chart/).

+If required, add a new zone by clicking **Add Zone**, as your configuration may have multiple zones.

-1. Click **Add Region**.
+Click **Add Region** when you are done.

 ## Create the configuration